-Peace officers must know the principles of traffic law set forth in the California Vehicle Code to carry out their responsibilities in traffic enforcement.

-The chart below identifies the student learning objectives for this chapter.

-After completing study of this chapter, the student will be able to: Objective ID Explain the relevance of traffic enforcement to: Public safety and quality of life within a community Legally establish probable cause for accomplishing general law enforcement objectives 28.01.13 28.01.14 Explain the organization of information within the Vehicle Code 28.01.15
+Overview Peace officers must know the principles of traffic law set forth in the California Learning need Vehicle Code to carry out their responsibilities in traffic enforcement.
+Learning The chart below identifies the student learning objectives for this chapter. objectives After completing study of this chapter, the student will be Objective able to: ID Explain the relevance of traffic enforcement to: • 28.01.13 Public safety and quality of life within a community -28.01.14 Legally establish probable cause for accomplishing general law enforcement objectives Explain the organization of information within the 28.01.15 • Vehicle Code

-This chapter focuses on the basic concepts of traffic law.
+In this chapter This chapter focuses on the basic concepts of traffic law.
 Refer to the chart below for specific topics.